praveendias1180/5g-masterclass/CLOUD.md

 # Virtualization

 Virtualization is the process of running a virtual instance of a computer system in a layer abstracted from the actual hardware.

+SAAS - Software As A Service
+PAAS - Platform As A Service
+IAAS - Infrastructure As A Service